Particular/docs.particular.net/nservicebus/messaging/messages-events-commands.md

 * be as small as possible.
 * satisfy the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 Types used for other purposes (e.g. domain objects, data access objects, or UI binding objects) should not be used as messages.

-Note: Prior to Version 7.2 the messages had to be defined as a `class`.
-Using `struct` would result a runtime exception.
+Note: Prior to version 7.2, messages had to be defined as a `class`.
+Defing them as a `struct` would result in a runtime exception.

 ## Identifying messages